shafay30/ArcadeHub/README.md

-Occasional updates will be made to improve UI, and to add more games.
+Occasional updates will be made to improve UI and add more games.